Cognigy/Documentation/docs/en/docs/ai/tools/real-time-translation.md

 In Cognigy.AI Virtual Agents are deployed with so-called [Endpoints]({{config.site_url}}ai/resources/deploy/endpoints/), for example, the [Webchat Endpoint]({{config.site_url}}ai/endpoints/webchat/webchat/).
 It may be necessary for customers to make this chat available in another language.

-In that case, we have to activate the "**Real Time Translation Settings**".
+In that case, we have to activate the **Real Time Translation Settings**.

 <figure>